 6. In Assessment properties > Target Properties:

-o In Target location, specify the Azure region to which you want to migrate.
+In the Target location, specify the Azure region you want to migrate to.

 7. In VM Size:

-o In Sizing criterion, select if you want to base the assessment on server configuration data/metadata, or on performance-based data.
+In the Sizing criterion, select if you want to base the Assessment on server configuration data/metadata or on performance-based data.
 If you use performance data:

-• In Percentile utilization, specify the percentile value you want to use for the performance sample.
+In Percentile Utilization, specify the percentile value you want for the performance sample.

-• Tweak settings as needed.
-For example, if you don't have a production environment that needs A-series VMs in Azure, you can exclude A-series from the list of series.
+Tweak settings as needed.
+For example, if you don't have a production environment that needs A-series VMs in Azure, you can exclude A-series from the series list.

-o In Comfort factor, indicate the buffer you want to use during assessment.
+In the Comfort factor, indicate the buffer you want to use during the Assessment.
 This accounts for issues like seasonal usage, short performance history, and likely increases in future usage.
 For example, if you use a comfort factor of two:

 8. In Pricing:

-o In Offer, specify the Azure offer if you're enrolled.
-The assessment estimates the cost for that offer.
+In the offer, specify the Azure offer if you're enrolled.
+The Assessment estimates the cost for that offer.

-o In EA Subscription, specify whether to take an Enterprise Agreement (EA) subscription discount into account for cost estimation.
+In the EA Subscription, specify whether to take an Enterprise Agreement (EA) subscription discount into account for cost estimation.

-o In Azure Hybrid Benefit, specify whether you already have a Windows Server license.
-If you do and they're covered with active Software Assurance of Windows Server Subscriptions, you can apply for the Azure Hybrid Benefit when you bring licenses to Azure.
+In Azure Hybrid Benefit, specify whether you already have a Windows Server license.
+If you do, and they're covered with active Software Assurance of Windows Server Subscriptions: you can apply for the Azure Hybrid Benefit when you bring licenses to Azure.

 9. Click Save if you make changes.